seanpmaxwell/Typescript-Best-Practices/README.md

     - For object-literals used as a namespace for a collection of readonly values `PascalCase` for the object name and any nested objects and `UPPER_SNAKE_CASE` for the keys.
     - If the entire object is a value being passed (it's not simply a namespace) and you can't choose the keys, UPPER_SNAKE_CASE is okay for the name.
 - **Variables**: `camelCase`
+- **Functions**:
+  - `camelCase`: most of the time
+  - `PascalCase`: for certain situations
+    - JSX Elements
+    - Functions directly in a file or embedded-functions just meant to return static data or make
 - **Classes / Types**: `PascalCase`
   - You can prepend an interface with an `I` for scenarios where you might have a type/value naming conflict: ie. `class Dog implements IDog`.
 - **Booleans**: prefix with `is` or `has`